Judges question warrants in Kraft massage parlor sex case

 Kraft and others were charged in February 2019 in a multi-county investigation of massage parlors that included the secret installation of video cameras in the spas’ lobbies and rooms.
 Police say the recordings show Kraft and other men engaging in sex acts with women and paying them.

 Police say they twice recorded Kraft, a widower, paying for sex at the Orchids of Asia massage parlor.
-Kraft has pleaded not guilty but issued apublic apology.
+Kraft has pleaded not guilty but issued a

 Gross told DeSousa he seemed to be ignoring numerous rulings by the U.S. Supreme Court expanding Fourth Amendment protections since the 1960s, including some that restrict electronic surveillance by police.